 Above is an example of a punch card from the 1960s.
 From Computer Desktop Encyclopedia.
 The Computer Language Company Inc. 2000.

 The next one was in Andover, Massachusetts at a company called Spectrametrics in 1977 until 1978.
 I had to use a phone to connect to the mainframe in Boston.
 I typed in the information and it was saved as bits and bytes to a tape drive first.
 This one was for entering accounts payable or receivable.
 It was very tedious.
 I didn't use another computer for some time.

 This shows an example of a phone receiver on top of a modem all ready to communicate with a mainframe computer.
 Back in the day computers took up entire rooms.

-Our first personal computer that we owned was a Commodore Plus 4, some time after I married Bert and when our daughter Erica was 7 or 8 years old, when we lived in Fairfield, Iowa.
+Our first personal computer that we owned was a Commodore Plus 4, when we lived in Fairfield, Iowa when our daughter Erica was about 7 years old.
 We bought it in autumn of 1989.
 My sister had a Commodore computer and we thought this was the one she owned.
 It was not.
 It was a fine computer.
 I liked it.
 It had a TV screen for a monitor.
 It came with a tape drive.
 See below.
 It also came with a dot matrix printer.
 We found an ad in the paper, went to look at it and purchased it.
-My husband wanted a computer to make address lists.
+My husband Bert wanted a computer to make address lists.
 I read the book that came with it.
 I would type letters to my parents on this computer and print them on the dot-matrix printer.
 It would spell-check, but it took a long time to do so.
 I also did the address lists.
 I didn't use it for very long.

 A tape and a tape drive.
 It was very slow.